Library Profile

 The basis for the media selection is a profile that is geared to the assigments of teaching and studying and to the university’s research priorities.

-The library holds 2.3 million of monographs, subscribes about 1230 print journals and offers online access to about 36.000 electronic journals.
-Furthermore, there is a wide range of databases and an ever-growing supply of electronic books.
+The library has a collection of approximately 1.8 million volumes, subscribes to around 670 print journals and offers access to some 46.000 electronic journals.
+In addition, the library provides a comprehensive range of databases and an ever-growing collection of e-books (currently around 770.000).